What do I do if I receive a notice from the IRS about

 What college expenses may I deduct?

 There are several ways you can claim deductions for college expenses on your tax return.
-They are the tuition deduction, the American Opportunity Credit and the Lifetime Learning Credit.
+They are the American Opportunity Credit and the Lifetime Learning Credit.
 If we are preparing your return we will determine which ones you qualify for and which one gives you the greatest tax benefit.

 What do I need to keep for my charitable contributions?